 More Info ________

 Learn More about Achva

-There are a number of avenues available to find out more details about our programs beyond what is available on our web site.
+There are a number of avenues available to find out more details about our tours beyond what is available on our web site.

-1) You are welcome to call us at the Achva office for answers to any questions.
+1) You are welcome to call us for answers to any questions.
 We can tell you all about the program and the type of kids that generally sign up.
-Just call 212 929-1525 x181.
+Just call 212 929-1525 ext.
+181.

-2) We are happy to conduct parlor meetings/ information sessions at various locations around the country.
-If you would consider hosting an informational meeting and can gather a group of interested parents together, please give us a call and we will help make the arrangements.
+2) We are happy to conduct parlor meetings/information sessions either remotely over zoom or when possible at various locations around the country.
+If you would consider hosting an informational meeting either virtually or in-person and can gather a group of interested parents together, please give us a call and we will help make the arrangements.
 Meetings explore all aspects of what potential parents and participants might want to know.

 3) An Achva Orientation is given for registered participants to find out all the details they need to prepare for the summer.
 Usually conducted in May, the Orientation session allows parents to meet the staff and ask any questions they have in preparation for the tour.